 If you’re a member of other networks it’s pretty easy to check; partners like Booking still don’t offer a cookie, even if you connect through Skimlinks.

 -The reporting is easy to use but it doesn’t offer the same level of detail as a direct program.
-For example, you may know that you generated $30 in commissions from Amazon… but what did your readers buy?
+For example, you may know that you generated $30 in commissions from Walmart… but what did your readers buy?
 You’ll know what page they came from but that’s about it.
+Likewise you may see an Booking commission, but without knowing the booking dates you won’t know when to expect payment.

-Another blogger recently asked me how Skimlinks compares to Viglinks.
+Another blogger recently asked me how Skimlinks compares to Viglink.
 They offer similar tools for automating affiliate links with a script installed on your site.
-The downside of Viglinks is that many desirable merchants require that you apply for approval – just like on the traditional affiliate marketing networks.
+The downside of Viglink is that many desirable merchants require that you apply for approval – just like on the traditional affiliate marketing networks.
 In my opinion, that eliminates on of the biggest advantages of using an outside platforms.

-Another blogger also pointed out that Viglinks installed malicious code on her website and that untangling it has been a real challenge.
+Another blogger also pointed out that Viglink installed malicious code on her website and that untangling it has been a real challenge.
 Yikes!
+In the Skimlinks vs Viglink throwdown, we choose Skimlinks every day.

 The final verdict: yay or nay on Skimlinks?